HeuristicPerson/bluetooth_2_hid/README.md

    > Many distros, including Raspberry Pi OS, are usually one or two minor versions behind the latest Python version.
 You could opt for a rolling-release OS, such as Manjaro.
 Otherwise the installer will [build Python 3.11 from source and install it as Debian package](https://github.com/quaxalber/bluetooth_2_usb/blob/master/install_python_3.11.sh).

    > [!IMPORTANT]
-   > If you want to let the installer build from source, remember to set up a network first!
-See step **2.**
+   > If you want to let the installer build from source, remember to [set up a network](#41-prerequisites) first!

 8. Restart the Pi (prompt at the end of `install.sh`)

 9. Check which Linux input devices your Bluetooth devices are mapped to:

    9.1.
 Start an interactive Python session: